PROTEIN SYNTHESIS INHIBITOR

 Synribo comes in the form of a single-dose vial.

-The FDA-approved label for Synribo lists common side effects including fatigue, weakness, fever, injection site reactions, nausea, diarrhea, and low blood cell counts.
+The FDA-approved label for Synribo lists common side effects including fatigue, muscle weakness, fever, injection site reactions, nausea, diarrhea, and low blood cell counts.

 Rare but serious side effects listed for Synribo include high blood glucose, fetal harm in pregnant women, and severe bleeding that can include life-threatening bleeds in the brain or gastrointestinal system.